blanklob/helium/README.md

 </div>
 <br>
-Workflow was made as a follow-up to the Shopify Unite 2021 event revealing the new theme online store 2.0 that has supports for JSON templates and section everywhere concept and few other features for more information check [Online Store 2.0 features](https://www.shopify.com/partners/blog/shopify-online-store).
+Workflow was made as a follow-up to the Shopify Unite 2021 event revealing the new theme online store 2.0 that has supports for JSON templates and section everywhere concept and few other features.

 ## 📝 Docs

-You can find the documentation [here.](https://workflow.younessidbakkasse.com/)
+You can find the documentation [here.](https://workflow.younessidbakkasse.com/) 📝

 ## 👋 Contributing